 And while it’s possible to win back customers after a data breach, that comes at a cost too.
-Following a breach, most customers would prefer compensation, followed closely by a detailed explanation of what happened and proof that proper security controls are in place, according to PWC research.
+After a breach, customers prefer compensation, a detailed explanation of what happened, and proof that proper security controls are in place, according to PWC research.

 Legal and non-compliance penalties

 Like every other cost associated with a data breach, legal and regulatory penalties vary depending on several factors.
 The size of the breach, types of data stolen, and your initial response will influence how much you spend on legal costs.

 Your legal situation may need only 50 attorney hours or thousands.
 You may need to hire a PR or crisis communications team to speak to stakeholders, affected customers, and the public.
 You may face individual lawsuits or major class action proceedings.
 As you can see, legal fees add up quickly, further driving up the total cost of a breach.

 Highly regulated industries, such as healthcare and financial services, will pay more in non-compliance fines than others.
 Healthcare data breaches are far more expensive than the average breach, and that’s likely due to the industry’s extensive data privacy policies.

 Those in highly regulated countries will also see higher penalties.
 Canadian organizations may be fined up to $100,000 (CAD) under the Personal Information Protection and Electronic Documents Act (PIPEDA) with similar fines for European Union (EU) members governed by the General Data Protection Regulation (GDPR).